mabuyo/Chalk-CodingChallenge/README.md

 ## Future Improvements
 - Multi-select for filtering out classes, custom styling for selecting the classes (instead of native).
-- Mobile-responsive (for smaller screens and mobile, the layout should change (ex. list of teachers shoudl take up full width)).
+- Mobile-responsive (for smaller screens and mobile, the layout isn't quite right (ex. arrow icon to expand is in next line if teacher info is too long)).

 ## Other